Dissection of Dead Animals

 Animals in Research, Testing and Teaching

-SPCA supports ongoing commitment from educational institutions to provide support for educators that seek alternatives to animal cadavers to meet student learning outcomes.
+SPCA advocates for educational institutions to support educators that seek alternatives to animal cadavers to meet student learning outcomes, especially when empirical evidence demonstrates better or equivalent learning outcomes with use of non-animal alternatives.

-SPCA opposes the dissection of vertebrate and invertebrate animals in educational establishments, except where it is essential to gain an understanding of the content of the course, and then only if no other viable alternatives are available.
-In all cases, ethically-sourced cadavers should be used, and animals should not be bred for the purpose of being dissected in educational establishments.
+SPCA opposes the dissection of vertebrate and invertebrate animals in educational settings, unless it is essential to gain an understanding of the content of the course, and then only if no other viable alternatives are available.
+In all cases, ethically sourced cadavers and body parts should be used, and animals should not be bred, reared, and killed for the purpose of dissection in educational settings.

-Our organisation is against methods of breeding, rearing, and killing animals used for dissection which may cause welfare harms.
-Our organisation welcomes the creation and use of educational resources that provide humane alternatives to dissection, such as sophisticated computer software, which is able to teach anatomy and complex biological processes while instilling in students a respect for the value of animals’ lives.
+Our organisation welcomes the creation and use of educational resources that provide humane alternatives to dissection, such as computer software, 3-D models, and video to teach anatomy and complex biological processes.